techlahoma/thunderplains-2016/README.md

 Type         | About
 ------------ | -------------------------------------------------
 Lightning    | The first 30, these go fast!
-Thunder      | Through Aug 31
+Thunder      | Through Aug 25
-Regular Pass | Through Nov 2nd
+Stormfront   | Through Nov 3rd
-Herd         | This is for groups larger than 5, through Nov 2nd
+Cluster      | This is for groups larger than 5, through Nov 3rd

 Tickets include food/snacks/non-alcoholic drinks at lunch time snack break and at the optional after party.
 (After party attendance is completely optional and not required.)